Step-Aware Residual-Guided Diffusion for EEG Spatial Super-Resolution: Abstract

 \section{Abstract}

-For real-world BCI applications, lightweight Electroencephalography (EEG) systems offer the best cost–deployment balance.
+For real-world {brain–computer interface (BCI)} applications, lightweight Electroencephalography (EEG) systems offer the best cost–deployment balance.
 However, such spatial sparsity of EEG limits spatial fidelity, hurting learning and introducing bias.
 EEG spatial super-resolution methods aim to recover high-density EEG signals from sparse measurements, yet is often hindered by distribution shift and signal distortion and thus reducing fidelity and usability for EEG analysis and visualization.
 To overcome these challenges, we introduce SRGDiff, a step-aware residual-guided diffusion model that formulates EEG spatial super-resolution as dynamic conditional generation.
 Our key idea is to learn a dynamic residual condition from the low-density input that predicts the step-wise temporal and spatial details to add and uses the evolving cue to steer the denoising process toward high density reconstructions.
 At each denoising step, the proposed residual condition is additively fused with the previous denoiser feature maps, then a step-dependent affine modulation scales and shifts the activation to produce the current features.
 This iterative procedure dynamically extracts step-wise temporal rhythms and spatial-topographic cues to steer high-density recovery and maintain a fidelity–consistency balance.
-We adopt a comprehensive evaluation protocol spanning signal-, feature-, and downstream-level metrics across SEED, SEED\mbox{-}IV, and Localize\mbox{-}MI and multiple upsampling scales.
-SRGDiff achieves consistent gains of up to 40\% over strong baselines, proving its superiority in the task of EEG spatial super-resolution.
+We adopt a comprehensive evaluation protocol spanning signal-, feature-, and downstream-level metrics across SEED, SEED\mbox{-}IV, and Localize\mbox{-}MI and multiple upsampling scales. {SRGDiff consistently achieves higher SNR than the baseline ESTformer and STAD among Localize-MI, SEED and SEED-IV datasets, with up to roughly $75\%$ relative SNR improvement in the most challenging $8\times$ setting}.
 Moreover, topographic visualizations comparison and substantial EEG-FID gains jointly indicate that our SR EEG mitigates the spatial–spectral shift between low- and high-density recordings.
-Our code is available at https://anonymous.4open.science/r/DDPM-VAE-6F6B.
+Our code is available at https://github.com/DhrLhj/ICLR2026SRGDiff.